 and dozens of minutes, to retrieve the MELT branch using the above svn

 command.
-You should build a gcc-melt
+You should build a gcc-melt compiler as

 you build the GCC trunk, in a